conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 void foo(int64_t a);
 ```

-From programmer's perspective this can be fine, as long as the previous `int` input can be converted
+From programmer's perspective this can be fine, as long as the previous `int32_t` input can be
-into `int64_t`.
-However, the binary contract changes -- a previously compiled program passes an
+converted into `int64_t`.
+However, the binary contract changes -- a previously compiled program
-`int` type where a wider `int64_t` type is expected now.
-This is a trivial example of an ABI
+passes an `int32_t` type where a wider `int64_t` type is expected now.
+This is a trivial example of
-breakage.
-If a program was compiled against the old prototype but used the new library, it could
+an ABI breakage.
+If a program was compiled against the old prototype but used the new library,
-lead to arbitrary results, from crashes to hard-to-debug bugs affecting other code (so-called
+running it could lead to arbitrary results, from crashes to hard-to-debug bugs affecting other code
-Heisenbugs).
+(so-called Heisenbugs).

 Systems often feature mechanisms to protect against this class of issues.
 For example, shared
 libraries often use various versioning schemes to ensure that the programs remain linked to a single